-Students must complete a Predicted Extended Arts Absence Contract.
+Students must complete a Predicted Extended Arts Absence (PEAA) Contract.
 Students work with arts and academic instructors to determine what requirements must be met during and after an absence due to an outside arts experience.

 While it is a part of our mission to work with students who must miss extended time for performances, it is most important for students to take responsibility to complete the agreed-upon work in a timely manner.

 Students must see the Dean of Students to obtain a Predicted Extended Arts (PEAA) Contract.

 Every arts instructor employed by SPCPA is licensed by the Minnesota Board of Teaching.
 Because all our arts instructors are working professional artists, most arts instructors are working under a limited license.

 For arts classes and programming, who should I contact if I have a question?

 The point of contact for any question about a particular course is the instructor.
 For questions about overall programming for a particular discipline (i.e. dance, theatre, or music), contact the appropriate department chair.